Standardized Dress Menu

 Dress and Grooming (All Grade Levels)

 The district maintains dress and grooming standards because it believes that students who dress and groom themselves in a manner considered acceptable and appropriate by the community will become more responsible citizens of the community.
 The ROISD standardized dress policy gives the district a positive and distinctive identity and reflects the values of the schools and community.
-The district believes that the business of the school is student learning and that school dress and grooming standards should support that purpose and should also promote a safe, orderly learning environment.
+The district believes that the school's business is student learning and that school dress and grooming standards should support that purpose and promote a safe, orderly learning environment.
 Further, the district believes that one worthwhile goal of a comprehensive education is learning that different situations require different modes of dress and behavior.

 A school is a place of learning, therefore, the dress and grooming of a student should reflect the serious intent of one who is going to work with an important job to do.
-Accordingly, dress and grooming standards should promote an atmosphere that is comfortable but not too casual, free from disruption, easily enforced by teachers and administrators so as to not take away from instruction, and is easily self-monitored so that students and parents can ensure that the standards are met prior to the student coming to school.
+Accordingly, dress and grooming standards should promote an atmosphere that is comfortable but not too casual, free from disruption, easily enforced by teachers and administrators so as to not take away from instruction and is easily self-monitored so that students and parents can ensure that the standards are met prior to the student coming to school.
 Each student and parent shall be responsible for ensuring compliance with the standards presented in the Code.

 The district’s dress code is established to teach grooming and hygiene, instill discipline, prevent disruption, minimize safety hazards, and teach respect for authority.
 Dress or grooming that presents a disruption, health, or safety hazard to the students or others is expressly prohibited.
 This includes: